 - Fair trade certified

-We assume here that knowing this will help guide our engineering and marketing efforts.
+We assume that knowing our customers’ priorities will help guide our engineering and marketing efforts.

 Now let’s look at two other alternatives.

 The second alternative is to give respondents 100 points to distribute among the seven choices as they please.
-This option, too, requires a similar evaluation by the respondent however it provides the respondent additional freedom by allowing him or her the chance to divide up the points among all the items.
+This option, too, requires a similar evaluation by the respondent, but it provides the respondent additional freedom by allowing him or her the chance to divide up the points among all the items.
 The only requirement is that the sum of points assigned adds to 100.

-- Select the three most important criteria for your buying decisions (Select NO MORE THAN 3)
+- Select the three most important criteria for your buying decisions.

 - Distribute 100 points among the seven criteria based on the importance each has on your buying decision.

 Now let’s compare the three options so you can decide which one works best for your particular survey needs (we’re using a list of 7 criteria for these examples, but you could have any number of options).

 #2 is clearly the easiest to answer for the respondent.
 The respondent merely has to divide the seven criteria into two groups, important or not important.

 #3 is the next most friendly to the respondent because the respondent has the flexibility to decide the level of effort they want to put into the selections.
 If a respondent is so inclined, he or she can select his or her top three choices like alternative #2 and then just divide the 100 points among them.
 However, with this alternative the respondent has the flexibility to assign different point totals to the one or ones he thinks are important.

 #1 requires the most effort from the respondent since each criterion must be given a separate rank.
 This can be difficult when two things seem equally important, or when the bottom of the list has three or four items that are equally unimportant but still must be ordered (i.e. given a rank).